3.14.2. Rules for adding attributes to ground transport items

 Such names are not edited by users.

-For “Also known as, historical” names, you should include the official transport stop code if it is used in passenger services (such as SMS services that send information about the next route).
+For “Also known as, historical” names, the official transport stop code can be used if it is used in passenger services (such as SMS services informing about upcoming transport).
 In this case, the transport stop code will usually appear on the route signage for that stop.
 You can also enter different variations on the proper name if they are listed in the official name field separated by slashes (“/”).

 In the “Routes” fields, enter the route number for each type of transport that uses that stop.Attention.